KarrLab/obj_tables/docs/migration.rst

 sentinel commit's hash.
 The hash's prefix also appears in the file's name.
-The format of the fields :obj:`renamed_models`, :obj:`renamed_attributes`, and :obj:`transformations_file` is written, but their data must be entered by hand.
+The format of the fields :obj:`renamed_models`, :obj:`renamed_attributes`, and :obj:`transformations_file` is written, but their data must be entered manually.

 .. code-block:: none